Engee documentation

 during: du2

-In this case, when the state is activated, the code entry: en1 will be executed.
-After that, at each subsequent step, while the state remains active, the combined code of the during operator group will be executed, represented as "du1; du2".
-This means that du1 and du2 are combined and executed sequentially, as if they are connected together within the same during.
+In this case, when the state is activated, the code will be executed entry: en1.
+After that, at each subsequent step, while the state remains active, the combined code of the operator group will be executed. during, represented as "du1; du2".
+This means that du1 and du2 they are combined and executed sequentially, as if they are connected together within the same during.

-You can use short names for groups of operators — du for during, en for entry and ex for exit, respectively (and combine them).
-The names of the operator groups during, entry and `exit' can be separated by commas.:
+You can use short names for groups of operators. — du for during, en for entry and ex for exit accordingly (and combine them).
+Names of operator groups during, entry and exit you can separate them by commas.:

 sf x 1